Coconut Mango Sago

 PRO Tips:

 • Add Sago to BOILING water.
-Since sago contains a lot of starch, it can easily dissolve when cooked incorrectly.
-Add to boiling water (with big bubbles breaking the surface) to instantly seal the tiny balls and prevent soggy, gummy, overcooked tapioca pearls.
+Sago contains a lot of starch — it can dissolve when cooked incorrectly.
+Add to boiling water (with big bubbles breaking the surface) to instantly seal the tiny balls and prevent overcooked tapioca pearls from completely losing their shape.

 • Cook until clear and mostly translucent.
 The sago is done when they are soft and mostly clear.
 It’s ok if there are a few white centers here and there.